lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 I would say this was the most challenging part of this project.
 Figuring out the logic of how to move the aliens.
 The key part was when I assign the direction to a variable and it is changing whenever the aliens on the side hit either edge.

-I calculated the left and the right edges of each individual row for by determining the last alien's position.
+I calculated the left and the right edges of each row by determining the last alien's position.

-Then in the first if statment whenever the last alien is on the right edge and the movement was in the right direction all of the aliens will move down one line, in the second if statment the if the direction is not right and the last alien reach the left edge that all aliens moving down one line.
+Then in the first, if statement whenever the last alien is on the right edge and the movement was in the right direction all of the aliens will move down one line, in the second if statement the if the direction is not right and the last alien reach the left edge that all aliens moving down one line.

 ```